 The dealer shuffles the cards and hands the pile to be "cut" to the person on his or her left.
-Then, he or she deals seven cards to each player in a clockwise direction, starting with the person on the right.
+He or she then deals seven cards to each player in a clockwise direction, starting with the person on the right.

 On the very first deal, the player holding the seven of cheese has the privilege of choosing trump and starting the round.
-On subsequent deals, the player to the right of the dealer designates "trump".
-The dealer can, if his cards do not allow him to make a good play, to "chibe" - that is to say to pass the hand to his partner - so that he or she names the trump.
+In subsequent deals, the player to the right of the dealer selects trump.
+If the dealer's cards do not allow him/her to make a good play, he/she can "chibe" - i.e. pass the hand to his/her partner - so that he/she can name the trump.

 The person who has laid down the highest card takes the trick.
 He then lays down a card of his choice, to start the next trick.

 The round ends when no one has any cards left in their hand.
-The players who win the last trick win the "five of der" (5 points).
-The player who made trump becomes the dealer and the player to his right must choose trump.
+The players who win the last trick win the 'five of der' (5 points).
+The player who made trump becomes the dealer and the player on his right must choose trump.